Helvetica (film): Release

 Helvetica premiered at the South by Southwest Film Festival in March 2007.
 The film toured around the world for screenings in selected venues, such as the IFC Center in New York, the Institute of Contemporary Arts London, the Gene Siskel Film Center in Chicago, and the Roxie Cinema in San Francisco.
 Helvetica was nominated for the 2008 Independent Spirit's Truer than Fiction Award.

 Bands and musicians that contributed to the documentary's soundtrack include Four Tet, The Album Leaf, Kim Hiorthøy, Caribou, Battles, Sam Prekop of The Sea and Cake, and El Ten Eleven.

 An edited version of the film was broadcast in the UK on BBC One in November 2007, as part of Alan Yentob's Imagine series.
 It aired in January 2009 as part of the Independent Lens series on PBS in the United States.

 Critical reception

 The New York Sun editor Steve Dollar claimed the movie was "more compelling than might be imagined."

+Time Out editor David Jenkins calls the movie "...artfully photographed, sharply edited and propelled by a gorgeous ambient rock soundtrack..."